-In 2019, TGS and Valmet implemented an extensive modernisation of steam turbine automation for Neve (Napapiirin Energia ja Vesi Oy).
-The control and protection system was renewed completely and integrated into the plant’s DCS system.
-This brought more flexibility to production, which enables participation in frequency support in the reserve market.
-The investment will therefore pay off quickly.
+Together with Valmet, we carried out an extensive modernisation of the steam turbine automation for Napapiirin Energia ja Vesi Oy (Neve).
+The control and protection system was completely renewed and integrated into the plant’s Distributed Control System (DCS).
+This increased operational flexibility, enabling participation in frequency containment reserve markets.
+As a result, the investment pays for itself quickly.

-After the feasibility study performed by TGS and a tendering phase, Neve chose Valmet Automation as the supplier of the new system, as the plant was already using Valmet’s systems.
-However, auxiliary equipment and the instrumentation of the turbine island often need to be renewed in connection with modernisation, which is why Neve wanted to assign the overall responsibility for the project to a single supplier.
+Following a pre-study conducted by TGS and a competitive tendering phase, Neve selected Valmet Automation as the supplier of the new system, as the plant already utilised Valmet systems.
+However, the modernisation also required upgrades to the turbine island’s auxiliary equipment and instrumentation.
+Neve therefore chose to assign overall project responsibility to a single supplier.

 “At first, we were planning to carry out the modernisation of automation directly with Valmet, but TGS’s broader mechanical expertise in turbine plants was crucial.
 We also knew that TGS is a reliable partner because they had previously carried out turbine revisions and generator maintenance for us.
 It was important for us that the project was supported by a major player in case of any unexpected events,” says Henri Jokkala, who worked as Electrical Automation Manager at Neve during the modernisation.

-The project progressed according to plan and was delivered in just six months, from signing the agreement to approval.
-The start-up was completed as planned, and the machine went live on the first attempt.
+The project progressed according to plan and was completed within 2019 in just six months—from contract signing to acceptance.
+Commissioning was carried out as planned, and the unit started successfully on the first attempt.

 “In future, each plant operating in the reserve market will have to develop its functionalities more flexibly.
 With the current set of controls, adjustments down and up, as well as frequency support, work very well.
 We have also achieved lower vibration levels,” says Production Director Jukka Partanen from Neve.